prajayrajsinghrathore/JuneCodingChallenge/README.md

 Given the packages' weights and the drones' maximum carrying capacity, determine the optimal way to distribute the packages among the drones.

 ## Inputs
-max_capacity: An integer representing the maximum carrying capacity of each drone.
+- **max_capacity**: An integer representing the maximum carrying capacity of each drone.
-package_weights: A list of integers where each integer represents the weight of a package.
+- **package_weights**: A list of integers where each integer represents the weight of a package.

 ## Output
 Return a list of lists, where each sublist contains the weights of the packages assigned to a single drone.
 The goal is to have the total weight of the packages in each sublist as close to max_capacity without exceeding it.

 ## Constraints
-The number of packages can be up to 10,000.
+- The number of packages can be up to **10,000**.
-The weight of each package is a positive integer less than or equal to the maximum capacity of the drone.
+- The weight of each package is a **positive integer** less than or equal to the drone's maximum capacity.